Sky Glass TV confirmed with built-in Sky, 4K HDR and Dolby Atmos – no box, no dish necessary

 The TV comes in three sizes – 43-inch (£649), 55-inch (£849) and 65-inch (£1049).
 Sky refers to this line-up as 'Small', 'Medium' and 'Large'.

-Available in five colours, Sky Glass will be available in the UK from 18th October, followed by more markets in 2022.
+Available in five colours (blue, green, pink, white and black), the Sky Glass TV will be available in the UK from 18th October, followed by more markets in 2022.

-The Sky Glass TV can be alternatively purchased for £13 (43-inch), £17 (55-inch) or £21 (65-inch) per month, with the Sky Ultimate TV Package (which includes Sky Entertainment and Netflix but not Sky Sports or Cinema) costing an additional £26 per month.
-That means the 43-inch TV and Sky's ultimate package together costs £39 per month.
-Considering the TV's specification, we would hope that cost includes 4K viewing too...
+The Sky Glass TV can be alternatively purchased for £13 (43-inch), £17 (55-inch) or £21 (65-inch) per month over a 48-month period (or for a higher monthly price over a shorter contract).
+The Sky Ultimate TV Package – which includes Sky Entertainment and Netflix but not Sky Sports or Cinema – costs an additional £26 per month.
+That means the 43-inch TV and Sky's ultimate package together costs a minimum of £39 per month.
+Considering the TV's specification, we would hope that subscription cost includes 4K viewing too...

 MORE: